scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 - *SBAS* is an experimental architecture aiming at extending the benefits of SCION (in terms of performance and routing security) to potentially any IP host on the Internet.
 SBAS consists of a federated backbone of entities.
 SBAS appears on the outside Internet as a regular BGP-speaking AS.
 Customers of SBAS can leverage the system to route traffic across the SCION network according to their requirements (i.e., latency, geography, ... ).
 SBAS contains globally distributed PoPs that advertise its customer's announcements.
 Traffic is therefore routed as close as possible to the source onto the SCION network.
 The system is further described in chapter 13 of {{CHUAT22}}.

-[**CdK: I would keep the bulletpoints above and additionally maybe shortly list other possible extensions**] _TODO: Maybe instead of having bullet points, we can just have a very short paragraph explaining that, while there are a lot of extensions (as SCION is extensible :), we do not discuss them now, as the focus is to work on its most fundamental components. - *End-host stack*.
-SCION can be deployed though the use of SICON-to-IP conversion or natively on end hosts. - Happy eyeballs (and how we extend it) - DrKey & dependencies --> {{I-D.garciapardo-drkey}} - LightningFilter --> https://datatracker.ietf.org/meeting/111/materials/slides-111-panrg-lightning-filter-high-speed-traffic-filtering-based-on-drkey - SCMP - COLIBRI (Bandwidth Reservations) - *RHINE* (formerly RAINS)_
+## Extensions and other components

+In addition to the components mentioned above, there are others that aim at facilitating deployment or better integrating SCION with existing networks.
+As an example, a prototype is being developed to explore wether happy eyeballs  {{RFC8305}} could be extended to support SCION in addition to IPv4 and IPv6.
+In addition,  DRKey {{I-D.garciapardo-drkey}} is a SCION extension that provides an Internet-wide key-establishment system allowing any two hosts to efficiently derive a symmetric key.
+This extension can be leveraged to provide additional security properties.

+ - LightningFilter --> https://datatracker.ietf.org/meeting/111/materials/slides-111-panrg-lightning-filter-high-speed-traffic-filtering-based-on-drkey - SCMP - COLIBRI (Bandwidth Reservations) - *RHINE* (formerly RAINS)_

-## Related work
+# Related work
 A question that is often asked is wether SCION could simply reuse or extend existing protocols.
 We try to clarify this question, giving an overview of the relationships between SCION and other approaches.

-[**Cdk: I do not understand this sentence; which protocols are you referring to?**] _For protocols that are deployed in the wild, we discuss what properties can be achieved and what properties can only be achieved with an approach like SCION._
+This section discusses what properties can be achieved by extending existing protocols, already deployed in the wild, and what properties can only be achieved with an approach like SCION.

 ### SCION and RPKI
 One might ask why SCION could not just rely on RPKI.
 Summarising the points discussed in this document, the CP-PKI distinguishes itself because of the trust model, which comprises independent trust roots that are a fundamental building block for SCION's Isolation Domains.